-No, except when the project has a construction valuation not greater than four hundred thousand dollars (\$400,000) and an occupant load not greater than fifty (50).
+No, the project valuation or occupant load should not preclude the engineer from stamping any architectural drawings.
+Except when the project has a construction valuation not greater than six hundred thousand dollars (\$600,000) and an occupant load not greater than fifty (50).